jadehopepunk/sax_stream/README.markdown

 </product>
 ```

-All data written to your object from the XML will be string, unless you convert the.
+All data written to your object from the XML will be a string, unless you convert it.
 To specify a converter on a field mapping, use the :as option.

 ```ruby
   map :created_at, :to => '@createdAt', :as => DateTime